-Article 25 Service of documents
+Service of documents

-- 1. The Registrar shall ensure that the decisions and communications of the Board of Appeal are served on the parties. - 2.
-Service shall be effected by one of the following means: - (a) registered post with a form for acknowledgement of receipt; - (b) personal delivery of the copy against a receipt; - (c) any technical means of communication available to the Board of Appeal which the party or its representative has agreed to accept for such purposes.
+The Registrar shall ensure that the decisions and communications of the Board of Appeal are served on the parties.

+Service shall be effected by one of the following means:

+- 1. registered post with a form for acknowledgement of receipt; - 2. personal delivery of the copy against a receipt; - 3. any technical means of communication available to the Board of Appeal which the party or its representative has agreed to accept for such purposes.

-Article 26 Time limits
+Time limits

-- 1. Any period prescribed by or set under Regulation (EU) 2019/942 or these Rules of Organisation and Procedure for the purposes of appeal proceedings shall be calculated in accordance with paragraphs 2 to 6 of this Article. - 2.
+- 1. Any period prescribed by or set under Regulation (EC) No 713/2009 or these Rules of Organisation and Procedure for the purposes of appeal proceedings shall be calculated in accordance with paragraphs 2 to 6 of this Article. - 2.
 Where a period expressed in days, weeks, months or years is to be calculated from a day on which an event occurs or an action takes place, that day shall not be considered as falling within the period in question. - 3.
 A period expressed in days shall start at the beginning of the first hour of the first day and shall end with the expiry of the last hour of the last day of the period. - 4.
-A period expressed in weeks, months or years shall start at the beginning of the first hour of the first day of the period, and shall end with the expiry of the last hour of whichever day in the last week, month or year is the same day of the week, or falls on the same date, as the day during which the event or action from which the period is to be calculated occurred or took place.

-If, in a period expressed in months or in years, the day on which it should expire does not occur in the last month, the period shall end with the expiry of the last hour of the last day of that month.

-- 5. Where a period is expressed in months and days, it shall first be calculated in whole months, then in days. - 6.
+A period expressed in weeks, months or years shall start at the beginning of the first hour of the first day of the period, and shall end with the expiry of the last hour of whichever day in the last week, month or year is the same day of the week, or falls on the same date, as the day during which the event or action from which the period is to be calculated occurred or took place. - If, in a period expressed in months or in years, the day on which it should expire does not occur in the last month, the period shall end with the expiry of the last hour of the last day of that month. - 5.
+Where a period is expressed in months and days, it shall first be calculated in whole months, then in days. - 6.
 Periods shall include official holidays of the Agency, Saturdays and Sundays, save where the periods are expressed in working days. - 7.
 If a period would otherwise end on a Saturday, Sunday or official holiday of the Agency, the period shall end with the expiry of the last hour of the first following working day.

-Article 27 Suspension of the application of the contested decision
+Suspension of the application of the contested decision

-- 1. Upon application of a party to the proceeding or of its own motion, the Board of Appeal may suspend the application of the contested decision. - 2.
-The application to suspend the application of the contested decision shall be admissible only if the applicant has challenged that decision in an action before the Board and if the application was submitted together with that action. - 3.
-The application shall state the circumstances giving rise to urgency and the pleas of fact and law establishing a prima facie case for the suspension applied for as well as that the applicant's interest in the imposition of interim measures outweighs other interests at stake in the proceedings. - 4.
-The application shall be served on the opposite party, and the Chairperson shall prescribe a short time-limit within which that party may submit written observations.
+- 1. Upon application of a party to the proceeding or on its own motion, the Board of Appeal may suspend the application of the contested decision. - 2.
+The application to suspend the application of the contested decision shall be admissible only if the applicant has challenged that decision in an action before the Board.

+- 3. The application shall state the circumstances giving rise to urgency and the pleas of fact and law establishing a prima facie case for the suspension applied for. - 4.
+The application shall be served on the opposite party, and the Chairman shall prescribe a short time-limit within which that party may submit written observations. - 5.
 The decision on the application shall take the form of a reasoned order not subject to appeal.
 The order shall be served on the parties forthwith.